MND Australia

 • accessible accommodation

-• where to access medical support should you need it while away, and
+• where to access medical support while away

-• whether your NDIS plan will support your paid carer/s or personal care assistant/s to accompany you or fund personal care support from a local provider.
+• whether your NDIS plan will support your paid carer/s or personal care assistant/s to come with you or fund personal care support from a local provider.

-Australian and international sites and can help with planning for a holiday.
-Please note that some advice from international resources is not relevant, but they can encourage thinking about what you may need to plan for, or investigate more fully.
+Some of the resources below could help you plan a holiday.
+Not all advice from international sources is relevant, but they can help with your planning.
 Your MND advisor or support coordinator are also valuable sources of information.